Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 corresponds, through $\underset{j=1}{\overset{2N} \prod} \Psi$, to a Lagrangian subvector space of $T^* \C^{2nN}$, which has a generating quadratic form.
-Since we have decomposed $\phi_H$ into an even number of parts and have a factor $-1$ in the map $q$ above, the graph $Gr_q$ has trivial intersections with both the multi-diagonal and multi-antidiagonal
+Since we have decomposed $\phi_H$ into an even number of parts and have a factor $-1$ in the map $q$ above, the graph $Gr_q$ intersects both the multi-diagonal and multi-antidiagonal